 Freedom 2030 Long-Term Goals:

-These priorities were established at the March 2019 SWFC Policy Summit in Oakland, California where over 150 formerly incarcerated girls, women and TGNC came together to identify campaigns toward fulfilling our Bill of Rights and our Freedom 2030 legislative agenda and support campaigns.
+These priorities were established at the March 2019 Sister Warrior Freedom Coalition Policy Summit in Oakland, California where over 150 formerly incarcerated cis and trans women, young women, and girls, trans men, young men, and boys, and gender-expansive youth and adults came together to identify campaigns toward fulfilling our Freedom Charter and our Freedom 2030 legislative agenda and support campaigns.

-- Investment in systems-impacted girls, women, TGNC and our families, loved ones and communities, including preventing separation and supporting reunification.
+- Investment in systems-impacted cis and trans women, young women, and girls, trans men, young men, and boys, and gender-expansive youth and adultsle and our families, loved ones, and communities, including preventing separation and supporting reunification.

 - Ending the profiting off of incarceration and the criminal legal system.